About

 - acting for the tenant of six commercial premises on a business park in a dispute about whether the landlords’ omission to specify the premises in notices under section 25 of the Landlord and Tenant Act 1954 rendered the notices invalid for failure to comply with section 25(8) of the Act.
 Paul won summary judgment.

-- Paul also has several current cases involving landlord’s opposition to the grant of a new lease under grounds (f) and (g) in section 30(1) of the 1954 Act.
+- several current cases involving landlord’s opposition to the grant of a new lease under grounds (f) and (g) in section 30(1) of the 1954 Act.

 - representing a tenant claiming that their landlord had unreasonably withheld consent to assign and breached its statutory duty under section 1 of the Landlord and Tenant Act 1988.
 Paul won summary judgment.